Anmol-Ghadia/web-calculator/README.md

 1) check that no two operators are consecutive ✅ Solved by the first check

 ## TODO
-1) adding opening bracket at the start leads to NaN
 1) Add History
 1) CSS polishing
 1) Add togglable Dark Theme
+1) Handle case where many digits are displayed
+1) ~~adding opening bracket at the start leads to NaN~~
 1) ~~Add % and power operators~~
 1) ~~Add Auto Compute feature~~
 1) ~~CSS pending~~